mjb logo

 Strategies for Mitigating Career Disruption

 Communicate openly with your employer about your goals, skills, and timeline for career progression.
+Proactive planning and ongoing dialogue can help ensure you remain on track and supported in your professional growth.

 The Role of Employers in Supporting New Parents